-Billing System Consolidation - We continued the efforts to convert the Metrocall stand alone billing system into the Arch billing system.
-This conversion was completed during July 2005.
+Billing System Consolidation - The conversion of the Metrocall stand alone billing system into the Arch billing system was completed during July 2005.

-Inventory Fulfillment - We continued our efforts to consolidate our remaining three distribution centers to one distribution center by the end of the third quarter 2005.
+Inventory Fulfillment - We consolidated our remaining three distribution centers to one distribution center by the end of the third quarter 2005.

-Back-office Operations - We expect to consolidate our customer service operations, from five to two centers by the end of 2006.
-Other administrative and support functions such as accounting, finance, human resources, credit and collections, information technology and other overhead functions are being consolidated throughout 2005.
+Back-office Operations - We are consolidating our customer service operations, from five to two centers by the end of 2006.
+Other administrative and support functions such as accounting, finance, human resources, credit and collections, information technology and other overhead functions are also being consolidated throughout 2005.